 We’ve shared lots of information on the human mouth, but what about the teeth of our furry friends?
-Animals have an incredible dental anatomy, ranging in different shapes and sizes depending on what species they are and what sort of diet they consume.
 The list of interesting facts about animal teeth is seemingly endless, but here are a few of our favorites:

 The majority of animals have a diet extraordinarily low in sugar, especially in comparison to the diets of humans, making them much less likely to develop cavities in their lifetime.
 In addition, they also chew on much harder material than we do on a regular basis, which helps polish their teeth and keep their mouths free of debris.
-Those with the highest risk of cavities are domesticated animals; as people have a tendency of sneaking their household pet a treat off of their own plates every now and then (or every meal).
+As people have a tendency of sneaking their household pet a treat off of their own plates every now and then (or every meal).
 So if you want to keep your furry friends teeth healthy, hold the human treats and reach for a bone instead!

 They may be cute and cuddly on the outside, but don’t let their looks deceive you.
 They can reach amazing speeds on land and in water, are extraordinarily territorial and aggressive, and sport a set of canine teeth that can grow up to 3 feet in length.
 Being known as one of the most dangerous animals in the world, Hippopotamuses are not animals to be messed with.

 The Largest Mammal in the World Has No Teeth!